 - People participate in online campaigns on World Braille Day.

 FAQs on World Braille Day

-People celebrate World Braille Day to commemorate Louis Braille, who invented the language, and raise awareness about the importance of improving access to braille books and technology.
+World Braille Day is important because it commemorates Louis Braille, who invented the braille language, and raises awareness about the importance of improving access to braille books and systems.

 Q4.
 When was World Braille Day celebrated for the first time?